Bricktech2000/Atto-8/asm/README.md

 ## Overview

-The assembler loads an assembly file from `argv[1]` and outputs an image file to `argv[2]` which is exactly `0x100` bytes in size.
+The assembler loads an assembly file from `argv[1]` and outputs a memory image file to `argv[2]` which is exactly `0x100` bytes in size.
 Code generation adheres to microprocessor specification as defined in [/spec/microprocessor.md](../spec/microprocessor.md).

 Assembly consists of the following process: